wp-plugins/wp-mobile-edition/readme.txt

 Type your subdomain (m), that will be your mobile subdomain, then point for your website root. (don't create a extra folder) this plugin will not work if you point it to be different from the directory you installed WordPress.

-To confirm that the preocesso was performed correctly visit your full site in `m.yousite.com` (before enable the plugin)
+To confirm that the process was performed correctly visit your full site in `m.yousite.com` (before enable the plugin)

 = TESTING YOUR INSTALLATION (after enable the plugin) =